Green salamander: Life history

 Aneides aeneus is an extreme habitat specialist.
-This species of Aneides is found almost exclusively in an environment following these guild-lines: A. aeneus prefers the crevices of rocks on the sides of cliffs or other outcroppings.
-Most crevices in which A. aeneus is observed, there is little to no sun light allowed in.
+This species of Aneides is found almost exclusively in an environment following these guidelines.
+A. aeneus prefers the crevices of rocks on the sides of cliffs or other outcroppings.
+In most crevices in which A. aeneus is observed, there is little to no sun light allowed.
 This shade may be due to either vegetation outside of the crevice or outcroppings above the crevice.
-While a number of instances of Aneides aeneus observations in arboreal situations have occurred, most of these instances are in trees either adjacent to rock outcroppings and cliffs, or the specimen in question was located underneath the bark of the tree.
+While a number of instances of A. aeneus observations in arboreal situations have occurred, most of these instances are in trees either adjacent to rock outcroppings and cliffs, or the specimen in question was located underneath the bark of the tree.
+Habitat preferences shift seasonally, with trees serving as the primary habitat from May to September, and research suggest that green salamanders are more abundant in habitat at lower elevations with south-facing slopes.

 Males are extremely territorial toward other salamanders and would-be predators when disturbed or presented with any manner of threat.
 Cupp observed aggressive behavior in 45 of 49 instances where a male was placed within an artificial territory of another.
 Such a high level of aggression is rare in salamanders, and is observed in few other species, though hardly to the degree as observed in A. aeneus.
 This aggressive behavior, although in different forms, can also be observed in brooding of the female A. aeneus over her eggs.
 While the male A. aeneus will attack would-be invaders with such actions as butting, snapping, biting or snout-pressing, females will often snap at objects placed within the breeding crevice or near the eggs she guards.